Eric Carlin is the Director of Scottish Health Action on Alcohol Problems (SHAAP).

 Other work experience has included setting up joint planning systems to deliver Community Care services, managing local HIV prevention and treatment services and an international prevention project for the British Red Cross.

-Eric is currently carrying out PhD.
-Research based at Birkbeck College, London, exploring how theories of social exclusion, resilience and social capital can describe contemporary youth transition experiences in Pilton, Edinburgh.
+Eric holds a PhD in Youth Studies from the University of London.
+His research explored how theories of social exclusion, resilience and social capital can describe contemporary youth transition experiences in Pilton, Edinburgh.

 SHAAP runs a series of expert workshops and seminars throughout the year.
-Our last event was on Alcohol and Adolesence.
+This year’s theme is Recovery.

 We run a series of ‘alcohol occasionals’ in conjunction with SARN; details of our current programme can be found here: